 ABOUT SOLIDARITY GIVING

-Solidarity Giving is a donor advised fund at Silicon Valley Community Foundation that was created by Tegan and Brian Acton.
+Solidarity Giving is a donor advised fund at Fidelity Charitable that was created by Tegan and Brian Acton.
 In addition to Solidarity Giving, the Actons established Sunlight Giving and Acton Family Giving.
 Together, the three philanthropic entities work to support communities and families across the country.

 855 El Camino Real, Building 4, Suite 200